Communities

 9 Performing Gender local communities are dancing in your shoes!

-Partners and Dance Makers are engaging hundreds of different people in a community building process.
+Partners and Dance Makers engaged hundreds of different people in a community building process.

 Artistic co-creation and co-production the tools to explore and reflect on gender issues.